BasPasut/GuessingGame/README.md

 #GuessingGame
-This project have 2 packages :
+This project have 2 packages :<br />
 1.guessinggame<br />
 have 3 classes:<br />
 -GameConsole //use the GuessingGame class and make it work!!<br />